mgd43b/shelldbhist/memory-bank/activeContext.md

 - Maintain reliable release automation
 - Monitor for any v0.10.0 issues or feedback
 - Keep release guidance current in `docs/releasing.md`
+- Prepare for v0.11.0 release with enhanced preview features